Skip to main content

 Project Milestones

-In January 2021, NC State University engaged Moseley Architects and ZGF Architects along with a team of consultants to complete advanced planning for the Integrative Sciences Building, which was wrapped up in August 2021.
+In January 2021, NC State University engaged Moseley Architects and ZGF Architects along with a team of consultants to complete advanced planning for Woodson Hall, completed in August 2021.

 Milestones for the project include: